syarwinaaa09/syarwinaaa09/README.md

 A Y2 Biomedical Engineering and Data Science & Analytics Undergraduate who is interested in MedTech and BioTech.

-I like to work on projects either by myself or with a team.
+I like to work on random projects either by myself or with a team.
 They can be found in my GitHub repositories or down below.

 #### Personal Projects
 ###### [RGB Generator](https://syarwinaaa09.wixsite.com/boxcolorsrgb) - Dec 2022